elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ### Add "Related pages" to a page

-RDMkit pages from the sections Your problem, Your domain and Tool assembly can be displayed as "Related RDMkit pages" in a page, grouped by section.
+RDMkit pages from the sections Your tasks, Your domain and Tool assembly can be displayed as "Related RDMkit pages" in a page, grouped by section.

 Only pages from specific sections are allowed in each page (see image below), as pre-defined in the metadata of each template page.
 Please, do not add extra sections in the metadata of the page.